bhospelhorn/cafebots/README.md

 dd - 2 digit day (Lowest it can be is 01, highest is the last day of that month) hh - Hour on 24 hour clock (00-23) mm - Minute (00-59)
 DOW - Day of the week.
-Can be upper case or lower case or both!
+Not case sensitive.
 Has to be one of the following: [mon, tue, wed, thu, fri, sat, sun] ww - Week number in month (01-05)
 ```